hadi-susanto/os-customizer/README.md

 # README

-This will contains all the scripts / hacks / configurations after installing "proper OS" on my devices.
+This will contains all the scripts / hacks / configurations after installing "proper OS" (Read: Linux Mint) on my personal workstation.
-It's recommended to install and configure following package / software before continuing your installation:
+These guides / cheatsheets are build based on Linux Mint (Ubuntu derivative), therefore it may be can be used for Ubuntu, but cross your fingers.

 ## Usage